ssss-sfu/merch-store/README.md

 ## Admin Dashboard

-The dashboard can be access through `/dashboard` in the url bar
+The dashboard can be access through `/dashboard` in the url bar.
+Can only be accessed through logging in to an admin account, SFU accounts do not have access to protected routes.

 ### Changing the admin credentials